-Pursuant to our by-laws and our Corporate Governance Principles, the nominees who receive a majority of the votes cast at the Annual Meeting will be elected as Class III Directors.
-This means that the number of votes cast "for" a Director nominee must exceed the number of votes cast "against" that nominee.
-Abstentions and broker non-votes will be counted towards a quorum, but are not counted as votes "for" or "against" a Director nominee.
+Pursuant to our by-laws and our Corporate Governance Principles, the nominees who receive a majority of the votes cast at the Annual Meeting will be elected as Class I Directors.
+This means that the number of votes cast "for" a Director nominee must exceed the number of votes cast "against" that nominee and votes to "abstain" with respect to that nominee.
+Abstentions and broker non-votes will be counted towards a quorum, and abstentions will have the practical effect of a vote "against" a Director nominee.
 Any nominee who does not receive a majority of votes cast "for" his or her election is required to tender his or her resignation.
 The Nominating and Corporate Governance Committee is then required to make a recommendation to the Board as to whether it should accept or reject such resignation.
 The Board, taking into account such recommendation, will decide whether to accept such resignation.
 The Board's decision will be publicly disclosed within ninety (90) days after the results of the election are certified.
 A Director whose resignation is under consideration shall abstain from participating in any recommendation or decision regarding his or her resignation.
-If the resignation is not accepted, the Director will continue to serve until the next annual meeting of shareholders at which such Director faces re-election and until such Director's successor is elected and qualified.
+If the resignation is not accepted, the Director will continue to serve until the next Annual Meeting of Shareholders at which such Director faces reelection and until such Director's successor is elected and qualified.